 If you are travelling this is a great alternative to take your meditation equipment with you.
 No excuse for not being able to sit anymore.

 Guided meditations are one way in which to maintain and build upon your Mindfulness practice.

 - Curtin’s mindfulness meditations

-See the mindfulness meditations created by Curtin’s Counselling and Disability Services.
+See the mindfulness meditations created by Curtin’s Counselling Services.

 - UCLA Mindfulness Awareness Research Centre

 Free downloadable guided mindfulness meditations.